Causodes/Single-Rotor-Encoder-Decoder/README.md

 # Single-Rotor-Encoder-Decoder
-Personal Project in Java to familiarize with app development.
+Personal Project in Java to familiarize with app development for Android.

 Encoder/Decrypter simulates single rotor function.
 (Also supports punctuation)